zrimseku/bootstrap-ci/README.md

 ### Non-parametric sampling
 Non-parametric sampling is assumption-free and estimates the underlying data distribution $F$ directly with the original sample $X$.
-This means that for each bootstrap sample, we are sampling with replacement directly from our original sample.
+This means that for each bootstrap sample, it samples with replacement directly from the original sample.
-There are $n^n$ different possible samples that can arise with such procedure, but because of computational intensiveness, we limit ourselves on $B$ independent samples.
+There are $n^n$ different possible samples that can arise with such procedure, but because of computational intensiveness, you can choose the number of independent samples, $B$, that you want to obtain.
-On each of them we calculate the value of the observed parameter, which gives us the bootstrap distribution.
+To obtain the bootstrap distribution, the value of the observed statistic is calculated on each of them.

 ### Hierarchical sampling
+Hierarchical bootstrap sampling takes into account the group dependencies of the underlying data generating process.
+We implemented the completely non-parametric *cases sampling*, where you can choose between all possible strategies, and the parametric *random-effect sampling*.

+#### Cases sampling
+Bootstrap samples are obtained by resampling the groups on each level.
+They can be resampled with or without replacement, the latter meaning that we just take all the groups (or data points) on that level.
+Sampling strategy is selected with a vector of zeros and ones, $s = (s_1, \dots, s_{n_{lvl}})$, of the same length as the number of levels in the sample.
+The value 1 in the vector denotes sampling with replacement from that particular level.
+The value of 0 denotes sampling without replacement for that level.

+#### Random-effect sampling
+Random-effect sampling is a parametric sampling method that assumes that the data come from a random-effect model.
+It first estimates the random effects of each group on each level of the sample, then draws those random effects with replacement, to produce new bootstrap samples.

 # Bootstrap methods
-After bootstrap sampling, we use one of the **bootstrap methods** to construct a confidence interval from the acquired bootstrap distribution.
+After bootstrap sampling, you can use one of the **bootstrap methods** to construct a confidence interval from the acquired bootstrap distribution.

 ### Percentile
 The percentile method is the original bootstrap method.
 Even though multiple improvements were made, it is probably still the most used one.
-The percentile estimation of confidence level $\alpha$ is obtained by taking the $\alpha$ quantile of the bootstrap distribution, which we annotate by
+The percentile estimation of confidence level $\alpha$ is obtained by taking the $\alpha$ quantile of the bootstrap distribution,

 $$\hat{\theta}\_{perc}\[\alpha\] = \hat{\theta}^*_\alpha.$$

-In all of our implementations of methods that use quantiles, we used the "median-unbiased" version of quantile calculation.
+In all the implementations of methods that use quantiles, the "median-unbiased" version of quantile calculation is used.

 ### Standard
 The standard method, sometimes also called the normal method, assumes that the bootstrap distribution is normal and estimates standard deviation based on that.
-We get the estimations of confidence levels with
+The estimations of confidence levels are obtained with

 $$\hat{\theta}\_{std}\[\alpha\] = \hat{\theta} + \hat{\sigma} z_\alpha,$$
 where $\hat{\theta}$ is the parameter value on the original sample, $\hat{\sigma}$ is the standard deviation estimate